LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Private functions should also validate their parameters although depending on the context assertions can be used.
 In either case, the principle of creating total functions is prefered where functions can handle any input.
 It does not matter whether the parameters are valid or invalid the function will handle it accordingly.
-Weakly typed languages may have a more difficult time with this, but I think the type should be validated/asserted.
-Types are an assumption in weakly typed languages, and you should check your assumptions.

 Example of validating parameters using the third example from rule2.
 ```